Saudi Arabia: Health and safety

 See the legal services provided by the author of XpertHR International > Saudi Arabia, including any discounts/offers for subscribers.

 - Employers and employees have various duties regarding health and safety.
 (See Duties on employers and employees)

-- The Ministry of Labour is responsible, through its labour inspectors, for monitoring and enforcing the application of employment legislation, including health and safety provisions.
+- The MHRSD is responsible, through its labour inspectors, for monitoring and enforcing the application of employment legislation, including health and safety provisions.
 (See Enforcement and penalties)

 - Compensation for occupational injury or illness is provided by a statutory "occupational hazards" insurance scheme, administered by the General Organisation for Social Insurance, and employers must register their employees under this scheme and contribute the equivalent of 2% of the employees' pay for the insurance.
 (See Compensation for occupational injury or illness)